ZeWaka/OpenDream/README.md

 **OpenDream** is a C# project that aims to compile games made in the [DM language], and run them.

-This project is currently in early stages, and is not feature-complete.
+**This project is currently in early stages.** Expect bugs, missing features, and a lack of quality-of-life enhancements.
+Set your expectations accordingly.

 All parts of OpenDream should work fine on Windows and Linux, though the latter is not used as much and therefore isn't as thoroughly tested.